Robert Reid (author)

-Robert H. "Rob" Reid (born October 2, 1966) is an American author and entrepreneur.
-He is the author of two cyberthriller novels, Year Zero: A Novel, and After On: A Novel of Silicon Valley, as well as a non-fiction book, Architects of the Web, about the rise of the internet business.
+Robert H. Reid (born October 2, 1965) is an American author and entrepreneur.
+He is the author of two novels, the science fiction Year Zero: A Novel, and the cyberthriller After On: A Novel of Silicon Valley, as well as a nonfiction book, Architects of the Web, about the rise of the internet business.
 Reid is the founder of Listen.com Inc., which created the Rhapsody digital music service.

 Early life

 Robert Reid was born in New York City, and grew up in Darien, Connecticut.
 As an undergraduate at Stanford University he studied Arabic and International Relations.
 He also has an MBA from Harvard.
 In 1994, Reid moved to Silicon Valley to work for Silicon Graphics, where he managed the company's relations with Netscape.

 Career

 Writing

 After Silicon Graphics, Reid became a venture capitalist.
 He continued to write as well, for places such as Wired, including a 1997 cover story about online video.

 In 1995, Reid wrote Year One, which was an examination of student life, as a student at Harvard Business School.
 The paperback was released by Avon the following year, in the wake of positive reviews from Business Week and others.

 Reid wrote Architects of the Web, a book about the Silicon Valley, in 1997.
 It chronicled the rise of the Internet as a commercial medium as well as then rising entrepreneurs like Marc Andreessen of Netscape, Jerry Yang of Yahoo and Rob Glaser of RealNetworks.
 It was positively reviewed and later released in paperback in 1999.

 In July 2012, Random House/Del Rey published Year Zero, a work of science fiction.
 The plot revolves around alien cultures coming into contact with Earth music.
 The resulting fines and penalties from copyright infringement have bankrupted the whole universe.
 Humans suddenly own everything—and the aliens are not amused.

 In August 2017, Random House/Del Rey published After On: A Novel of Silicon Valley, a cyberthriller also rooted in science fiction.
 The plot involves the rise of a superintelligent AI and involves elements concerning data privacy and government intrusion, post-Tinder romance, nihilistic terrorism, artificial consciousness, and synthetic biology.